 Students who were previously eligible under the category “Developmentally Delayed” must be reevaluated before age nine to determine eligibility within another category.

-- Evaluations and information provided by the parents;
+1. Evaluations and information provided by the guardians;

 Based on this review the team will determine whether any additional data is necessary to determine:

 - Whether the student continues to be eligible for special education and any necessary related services;

 - The present levels of performance and educational needs; and

 - Whether any additions or modifications to the student’s program are needed.
 This review can occur with or without a meeting or through individual review.
 If the IEP team members and any other persons reviewing the data determine that no further testing is necessary, the District will notify the guardians of this determination, using written prior notice and will inform guardians that they have the right to request assessments if they disagree with the determination that additional testing is not necessary.
 Guardian consent is not required if the reevaluation does not require additional testing:

 a) If additional testing is needed, the evaluation case manager will request written guardian consent for reevaluation and provide prior written notice identifying the areas of assessment;